-A lux meter measures illuminance, the light intensity of light that is visible to the human eye.
+A lux meter measures illuminance, the light intensity of light visible to the human eye.
 The light is measured in lux or lumen per square meter.
 Green and yellow are some of the brightest colors in the visible light spectrum.

 Wikipedia says this:

-You may have also heard of a PAR meter - this is used by plant growers and it measures the light used by plants in photosynthesis.
+You may also have heard of a PAR meter - this is used by plant growers and it measures the light used by plants in photosynthesis.
 Therefore, a Lux meter and a PAR meter will give different results from the same light source.

 What are the pros and cons of this?